 The OSHA Outreach Training Program provides training for workers and employers on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The program also provides information regarding workers' rights, employer responsibilities, and how to file a complaint.
 This is a voluntary program and does not meet training requirements for any OSHA standards.

 Through this program, workers can attend 10-hour or 30-hour classes delivered by OSHA-authorized trainers.
 The 10-hour class is intended for entry level workers, while the 30-hour class is more appropriate for workers with some safety responsibility.
-Through this training, OSHA helps to ensure that workers are more knowledgeable about workplace hazards and their rights, and contribute to our nation's productivity.

 * Accessibility Assistance: Contact the OSHA Directorate of Training and Education at (847) 759-7700 for assistance accessing PDF materials.